LAW 3525 - Alternative Dispute Resolution

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-Reading materials, course profile, seminar guides – available on MYUNI
+Reading materials, seminar guides – available on MYUNI

 Recommended ResourcesSupplementary reading, internet and other resources as recommended in seminar guides and via MYUNI or other electronic media.